Trust Align

 I don't have any of these accounts

-If you did this, you would remember…
+If you did this, you'd remember:

-• Calling each life insurance carrier to update beneficiaries — one call per policy
+• Calling each life insurance carrier to update beneficiaries (one call per policy)

 • Filling out a beneficiary designation form for each policy